manbbo/flipper_control/README.md

-# flipper_control
+# Flipper Play
-A remote control for fliperamas where you can control it using Arduino and with tematic buttons
+A remote control for Pinball where you can control it using Arduino.

+I'm using Flutter with Dart and Kotlin to make it all happen.